 I guess what I'm trying to say is that there are no hard and fast rules here.
 While some cooks will gladly pay premium prices for everything from finishing salts to flavored oils to caviar, others may choose to economize in one area or another.

 For some people, a couple of shavings of real Parmigiano-Reggiano can elevate spaghetti made with a jarred sauce.
 For others, a sprinkle from the green can might enhance a homemade sauce.

 Cook for your own palate and budget.
 With the wealth of ingredients available to us, there is a way to make every meal special, no matter what your budget.

-Other ingredients that you should be able to find a lower cost, similar version of include caviar and other roe, wines and sparkling wines, vanilla, saffron and truffles.
+Other ingredients that you should be able to find at a lower cost, a similar version include caviar and other roe, wines and sparkling wines, vanilla, saffron, and truffles.
 We can look at them in future posts too.

 I love the SarVecchio Parm.
 Yum, yum.

 Can you let us know which market sells it for about $8/lb.?